 So welcome weary traveller of the interwebs, to the pAGES page, where we invite you to learn about the research interests of some of our current ETFM graduate students.

-Ademola is in the first year of his PhD program at the Department of English, Theatre, Film & Media.
+Ademola is in the fourth year of his PhD program at the Department of English, Theatre, Film & Media.
 He obtained his first and second degrees in Literature from Obafemi Awolowo University, Nigeria.
 He worked at The Nation Newspaper as an arts correspondent and later at Kings University, Nigeria, as an assistant lecturer.
 He is also a research assistant at the Centre for Globalization and Cultural Studies, University of Manitoba.
 His research interest borders on the intersections of mass violence and literature, as well as African studies.
 His doctoral dissertation research examines representations of the African child soldier in literature.
 Ademola is animated by issues of rights and justice.
-He enjoys proofreading.
-With the coming of Spring (2018) he has been finding biking exciting.
+He enjoys teaching and editorial work.
+Biking excites him.

-Melanie is a third-year PhD candidate at the Department of English, Theatre, Film, and Media.
+Melanie is a PhD candidate at the Department of English, Theatre, Film, & Media.
 Being originally from Germany, she holds a bachelor’s degree in British and American Studies and a master’s degree in Literatures and Cultures in English from the University of Konstanz.
 Prior to her studies, she worked for several years as a newspaper editor and a journalist for print, TV, and online media.
 Melanie is grateful to be given the chance to come to the University of Manitoba and to work on Indigenous literatures in general and residential school literature in particular.
-She is also fortunate to work as a research assistant for Dr. Warren Cariou.
+Her thesis focuses on the intersections between residential school testimony, storytelling, and relationships.
 Melanie’s research interests include Indigenous and Canadian literatures as well as theories of resurgence, memory, identity, and community in literary and various cultural contexts.

 Kirsty Cameron is a PhD candidate in English at the University of Manitoba, a SSHRC Canada Graduate scholar, a University of Manitoba Graduate Fellow, and has been awarded the CD Howe Fellowship in Creative Writing from the U of M Centre for Creative Writing and Oral Culture.
 Kirsty’s undergraduate work was in Creative Writing and Theatre, with minors in Gender and Women’s Studies, and Philosophy.
 Kirsty holds a MA in English from the U of M.